-The Arthritis Society aims to ensure ethical and transparent relationships with all healthcare stakeholders.
+Arthritis Society Canada aims to ensure ethical and transparent relationships with all healthcare stakeholders.
 As such, our collaboration with external partners is guided by the 2014 global Consensus Framework for Ethical Collaboration1 (the Consensus Framework) – a multi-stakeholder platform, open to endorsement by all health sector stakeholders.
 The framework seeks to identify common values and efforts to protect and promote values such as transparency, respect, trust, and clear and objective information about health treatments.
 The present document outlines how the Arthritis Society applies the Consensus Framework in its interactions with healthcare stakeholders.

 - Put patients first

-- Working as partners, at both the individual and organization level, the Arthritis Society aims to ensure that our collaboration with other healthcare stakeholders supports patients and their caregivers in making the best decisions regarding their treatment.
+- Working as partners, at both the individual and organization level, Arthritis Society Canada aims to ensure that our collaboration with other healthcare stakeholders supports patients and their caregivers in making the best decisions regarding their treatment.